baita00/CChart/README.md

 ---

-CChart is a simple and convenient curve drawing library.
-It can draw many kinds of two-dimensional and three-dimensional curves.
+CChart is a simple and convenient curve plotting library.
+It can draw many kinds of 2D and 3D curves.
 It is based on C++ and Win32 API.

 The prototype of CChart is CPlot, which has been extensively extended.
 CPlot's official website is http://cplot.sourceforge.net/, thanks to its author Todd Clements.

-The author uses Microsoft Visual C++ 6.0 to develop and support all higher versions of Visual Studio.
-The code does not use any new functions after C++ 98 standard, and the selected tripartite libraries are compatible with VC6.0.
+The author uses Microsoft Visual C++ 6.0 to develop.
+The code supports all higher versions of Visual Studio.
+The code does not use any new functions after C++ 98 standard, and the selected Third-party libraries are compatible with VC6.0.

-The author is not a professional programmer, so the code is not particularly standard, especially the annotation is incomplete, but the author has tried to make the code have a certain self-annotation function.
+The author is not a professional programmer, so the code is not particularly standard, especially the comments are incomplete, but the author has tried to make the code have a certain self-annotation function.

 At present, a small number of functions of this library are still under development, without affecting the use.

-Further information can be obtained at www.cchart.net, and the author can be contacted by e-mail baita00@hotmail.com.
+Further information can be obtained at the website www.cchart.net, and the author can be contacted by e-mail baita00@hotmail.com.